RenderKit/oidn/README.md

 changes to the filter (e.g. setting new image parameters, changing the image resolution) can be expensive, and thus should not be done frequently (e.g. per frame).

+If committing a filter fails with an `OIDN_ERROR_OUT_OF_MEMORY` error, the filters of the device may lose the memory they have been using, thus *all* filters of the device must be committed again.
+Executing a filter which has lost its memory returns an `OIDN_ERROR_INVALID_OPERATION` error instead.

 Finally, an image can be filtered by executing the filter with